 It is anticipated that an increase in the ACL from the current levels (commercial: 282,819 pounds gw; recreational: 1,578 fish) will take place in 2012.
-Note, however, that current Accountability Measures (AMs) for the recreational fishery call for a reduction in the length of the following fishing season based on the current year's overage.
-Action 12 in
+The Amendment 18B IPT is recommending moving this action to Regulatory Amendment 12 and considering specification of a commercial ACT for golden tilefish.